-Texas Radio Station Bans Madonna’s Songs After Her White House Comments, Wants Other Stations To Follow Suit
+Texas Radio Station Bans Madonna’s Songs After White House Comments, Wants National Boycott

 “Banning all Madonna songs at HITS 105 is not a matter of politics; it’s a matter of patriotism.
 It just feels wrong to us to be playing Madonna’s songs and paying her royalties when the artist has shown un-American sentiments.
 If all stations playing Madonna took their lead from us that would send a powerful economic message to Madonna.”

 The Texas radio station is not the first to react to the singer’s controversial comments.
-Kellyanne Conway, counselor to President Trump had blasted Madonna for her vulgar language, adding that the star presence at the protest march would have been better served towards a charitable cause.
+Kellyanne Conway, the counselor to President Trump, had blasted Madonna for her vulgar language, adding that the star presence at the protest march would have been better served towards a charitable cause.

 "Banning all Madonna songs at HITS 105 is not a matter of politics, it's a matter of patriotism." ❤????????❤https://t.co/n7omMbHU5L